-Ortigia Sound System Festival 2016, 25th-31th July 2016, Siracusa
+Ortigia Sound System Festival 2016, 25th-31th July 2016, Siracusa.

 Rationality has nothing to do with it.
-These events have a deep connection with the dead space, forgotten by the city, visible for instance in relation with the first rave culture and the urban periphery, the industrial architecture or the berlin club scene with the visible empty spaces of city, in its permanent state of bankrupt.
+These events have a deep connection with the dead space, forgotten by the city, visible for instance in relation with the first rave culture and the urban periphery, the industrial architecture or the berlin club scene with the visible empty spaces of the city, in its permanent state of bankrupt.
 During the 60s and 70s, for the spokespeople of the Superarchitecture, the creation of a ludic space became the only way to concretize a new design vision.
 The non-rationality of the party atmosphere was the element used to contradict the modern movement and its standardization.
-Places like the Superstudio’s Mach2, Ugo La Pietra’s Bang Bang or the 9999’s Space Electronic brought an entire generation of designers to reconfigure their architectural approach and its materials.
+Places like the Superstudio’s Mach2, Ugo La Pietra’s Bang Bang, or the 9999’s Space Electronic brought an entire generation of designers to reconfigure their architectural approach and its materials.

 Collaborators: Petra Popa, Lavinia Mates, Roxana Orasteanu, Antonello Livrano

 Participants: Ernesto Stancanelli, Cosimo Aleo , Alessandro Bontà, Giulia Sorbello, Federica Musarra, Niccolò Grassi, Alberto Cuteri, Martino Greco, Omar Vitagliano, Eugenio Risicato, Alice Pollicina, Arianna Lo Re, Federica Russo, Angelo Ruta, Valeria Cristaudo, Erica Parrino, Giorgio Russo

 Ph.
 Stefano Colombo